warren-bank/mirror-XMail-mail-server/docs/Readme.txt

    SMTPEXTAUTH.TAB

-    The 'SMTPEXTAUTH.TAB' file enable the XMail administrator to use external authentications methods to verify SMTP clients.
+    The 'SMTPEXTAUTH.TAB' file enables the XMail administrator to use external authentication methods to verify SMTP clients.
 If the 'SMTPEXTAUTH.TAB' does not exist, or it is empty, XMail standard authentication methods are used, and those will use either the 'MAILUSERS.TAB' or the 'SMTPAUTH.TAB' to verify account credentials.
 If